KZG Trusted Setup

 For those new to ZK, we recommend skipping this section on first read.

-Since we are using the Halo2 proving system with the KZG polynomial commitment scheme, all of our circuits rely on a one-time universal trusted setup (also known as a powers-of-tau ceremony).
-This is the same kind of ceremony that Ethereum is performing right now in preparation for EIP-4844 (aka proto-danksharding).
+Since we are using the Halo2 proving system with the KZGarrow-up-right polynomial commitment scheme, all of our circuits rely on a one-time universal trusted setuparrow-up-right (also known as a powers-of-tau ceremony).
+This is the same kind of ceremony that Ethereum is performing right nowarrow-up-right in preparation for EIP-4844 (aka proto-danksharding).

 Due to the size of our circuits, we need a larger setup than the one used for danksharding.
 Fortunately, there are already existing large trusted setups performed by multi-party computations.
-We use the perpetual powers-of-tau ceremony used in production by Semaphore and Hermez.
+We use the perpetual powers-of-tau ceremonyarrow-up-right used in production by Semaphorearrow-up-right and Hermezarrow-up-right.

 Last updated